Mushroom Brie Turnovers

 While we tend to use brie when making these for a special occasion - especially around the holidays - we’ve also used whatever we have on hand, when making these as a last minute craving.

 Mozzarella, Swiss, and Havarti all work really well.
-We’ll usually shred them and put a Tbsp or so of cheese in each turnover, when using something other than Brie.
+We’ll usually shred them and put a tablespoon or so of cheese in each turnover, when using something other than Brie.

 When we ARE using brie, here’s a tip: Fresher / younger Brie is easier to work with than Brie that has aged a bit.
 As brie ages, it gets pretty gooey - and that can be a mess to deal with, for this particular recipe.